gsoules/MkDocs/digital-archive/docs/relationships/relationship-rules.md

 ### Rule syntax and semantics

-Specifying a rule can be a bit tricky because you must do so precisely using the proper metadata fields names like **_Type_** and **_Subject_** as well and correct syntax for Regular Expressions as explained in the [MySQL documentation](https://dev.mysql.com/doc/refman/8.0/en/regexp.html); however, if you look at existing rules, you’ll notice that they all follow the same pattern and so you should be able to or create a new rule, by carefully following the pattern carefully used in existing rules.
+Specifying a rule can be a bit tricky because you must do so precisely using the proper metadata field names like **_Type_** and **_Subject_** as well as the correct syntax for Regular Expressions as explained in the [MySQL documentation](https://dev.mysql.com/doc/refman/8.0/en/regexp.html); however, if you look at existing rules, you’ll notice that they all follow the same pattern and so you should be able to or create a new rule, by carefully following the pattern carefully used in existing rules.